 At the core of this unique curriculum is our proprietary 9-step Method based on the fundamentals of real-world inventing.
-Students use this process to develop their idea into a fully-formed product, learning and applying key STEM/STEAM and career skills along the way.
+Students use this process to develop their idea into a fully-formed product, learning and applying key STEAM and career skills along the way.

 Our 9-Step Method

 By the end of the 9-Step Method, students will not only understand how to bring ideas to market but will also gain confidence in their own abilities.
 The results are skills they will be able to use well beyond the classroom and into their adult lives.

 In the first three steps of our 9-Step Method, students find a problem and create an invention to solve it.
 As they invent, students learn many skills including how to conduct research, follow precisely a multistep procedure, reason abstractly and quantitatively, model with mathematics, and employ the design process to solve analysis and design problems.